Actively Recruiting

 • Women who are pregnant, lactating, or planning pregnancy

-• History or current diagnosis of HIV or tuberculosis
+• History or present diagnosis of HIV or tuberculosis

 • History of severe vasovagal syncope after blood draw

-• Excessive alcohol consumption (more than 2 servings per day)
+• Excessive alcohol consumption over 2 servings per day

 • Dislike or unwillingness to consume intervention foods

-• Photophobia, especially sensitivity to intense red lights
+• Sensitivity to intense lights and colors (photophobia), especially intense red lights

 • Sinus problems affecting taste and smell

-• Participation in other clinical studies influencing outcomes
+• Participation in other clinical studies that may influence outcomes

-• Being a study team member or their immediate family member
+• Study team member or immediate family member

 AI-Screening